sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 ## The four elements

-Nearly all adaptive learning systems today have these four elements.
-The terms change slightly and so do their scope.
+Most adaptive learning systems today have these four elements.
+The terms change and so do their scope.
 But you will almost always find all four elements.

 These elements are: